 The Authority employs professionally qualified and experienced staff in senior positions with responsibility for making capital expenditure, borrowing and investment decisions.
-For example, the Head of Finance is a qualified accountant with 25 years post qualification experience.
+For example, the Chief Finance Officer is a qualified accountant with over 25 years post qualification experience.
 The Authority pays for staff to study towards relevant professional qualifications and for all qualified staff to keep up to date with relevant 'continuing professional development'.